berkeley-stat243/stat243-fall-2022/syllabus.md

     compute clusters;

--   have a solid understanding of general programming concepts and principles, and be able to program effectively in R with an advanced knowledge of R functionality;
+-   have a solid understanding of general programming concepts and principles, and be able to program effectively (including having an advanced knowledge of R functionality);

 -   be familiar with concepts and tools for reproducible research and good scientific computing practices; and